yasir2000/openwrt-oldwiki-md/TableOfHardware.rst

  * '''["CategoryADM5120Device"]''' - Which models use the ADM5120
  * '''["CategoryAR7Device"]''' - Which models use the AR7
  * '''["CategoryIXP4xxDevice"]''' - Which models use the IXP4xx
+ * '''TableOfPeripheralHardware''' - Peripheral devices (USB, NAS) which may [or may not] talk to your OpenWRT system.
  * '''OpenWrtDocs''' - back to the Table of Contents
 Notes: